kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 One could imagine running "campaigns" to encourage people to vote, where leaderboards and other activations spur a wave of data-collection and keeps the data fresh.
 One could also imagine making payouts on a monthly or quarterly basis, or conditioning payouts on milestones determined by a separate governance process.

-This the end experience be _qualitatively_ similar to a conventional round-based process, but one running on a continuous substrate in which allocations both update and distribute in real-time.
+The user experience could be made _qualitatively_ similar to a conventional round-based process, but running on a continuous substrate in which allocations both update and distribute in real-time.

 ### Funding Rates